-And then we read in Matthew 26:21-25, it says, 21And as they did eat...
+And then we read in Matthew 26:21-25, 21And as they did eat, he said, Verily...
 Now, this is at the Lord's table, the Lord's supper... he said, Verily I say unto you, that one of you shall betray me.
-22 And they were exceeding sorrowful, and began every one of them to say unto him, Lord, is it I?
+22And they were exceeding sorrowful, and began every one of them to say unto him, Lord, is it I?
 23And he answered and said, He that dippeth his hand with me in the dish, the same shall betray me.
-24 The Son of man goeth as it is written of him: but woe unto that man by whom the Son of man is betrayed! it had been good for that man if he had not been born.
-25 Then Judas, which betrayed him, answered and said, Master, is it I?
+24The Son of man goeth as it is written of him: but woe unto that man by whom the Son of man is betrayed! it had been good for that man if he had not been born.
+25Then Judas, which betrayed him, answered and said, Master, is it I?
 He said unto him, Thou hast said.